Who We Are

 Cheryl has volunteered with the Special Olympics, event planning for the local Jerry Lewis Telethon and Band of Angels.

-Linda Rosberg received her Masters of Arts in Guidance and Counseling, Bachelor’s Degree in Psychology and Gerontology.
-She is a licensed professional counselor by the state of Michigan, a certified disability management specialist, and a certified case manager.
-Linda is the newest member of RPG℠, joining our team in October of 2014.
-She specializes in job development/placement and has been very successful in her placement ratios and placing persons with disabilities in jobs and community service or related venues.
+Linda Rosberg received her Bachelor’s degree in Psychology and Gerontology and her Masters of Arts in Guidance and Counseling.
+She is a licensed professional counselor by the state of Michigan.
+She has been with RPG since October of 2014.
+She specializes in job development/placement and has been very successful in her placement ratios and placing persons with disabilities in jobs, community service positions or related venues.
 She works with a variety of medical and rehabilitation professionals to best assist her clients and their families.
-She has been a case manager for over 25 years.
+She has been a case manager for over 30 years.
 Prior to case management, she worked with senior citizens in the community.
 In addition to her consulting practice, she works with the special needs department at The Jewish Community Center.
 This is a social group for adults in the community with special needs.
-She has been with this group for over 25 years.
+She has been with this group for over 30 years.
 Her husband and two children, Emily and Jacob, also participate as volunteers with this group.
 Volunteering and working in the community are very important to Linda.
 Linda has successfully placed persons in such venues as office and retail stores, the school district, local sports arenas, day care facilities, and as host/hostess.
 She has placed nurses, engineers, and teachers.
 There are no limits.
 Depending on the severity of the disability, some employers may not even know of the challenges these people have overcome.
 She often advocates for them but just as often, as a counselor, she focuses on what they can do and how to present themselves on their own to an employer.
 Linda’s philosophy: “Everyone is capable of doing something, with or without disabilities.
 By placing people with disabilities in jobs or as volunteers in the community it brings awareness to their capabilities and provides inclusion for persons of all abilities.
-Disabilities don’t define people – they are people with disabilities and as we all age and grow we are all exposed to obstacles that create challenges.
+Disabilities don’t define people – they are people with disabilities and as we all age and grow, we are all exposed to obstacles that create challenges.
 Theirs are no different.”

 We believe in practicing a community-based approach that allows our clients the most direct and effective route to gaining a higher level of independence.
 Our philosophy of treatment stresses a functionally oriented approach.